Nick Coatsworth

 Nick Coatsworth is an Australian infectious diseases expert.
-He was Australia's deputy chief medical officer during the COVID-19 pandemic, when he regularly appeared in print and on radio and television to provide the public with information.
+He was Australia's deputy chief medical officer during the early years of the COVID-19 pandemic, when he regularly appeared in print and on radio and television to provide the public with information.

 He is Nine Network's medical expert and presents the television show Do You Want to Live Forever? with Tracy Grimshaw.

 Education

 Coatsworth was educated at Wesley College in South Perth which he attended between 1985 and 1995.
 At Wesley he was awarded the Philip Goatcher Scholarship for Years 11 and 12.
 He also spent five years on the school's debating team which he believes helped to prepare him for communicating with the public.

 He attended the University of Western Australia.
 He graduated with Honours in 2001.
 In 2022 the university awarded him an Honorary Doctorate for services to medicine.
 He has a Masters in International Public Health from the University of Sydney.